 Prepping is a lifestyle.
 In the blink of an eye chaos can break out and throw you out of your normal routine.
 When this happens people panic trying to prepare for the event after the fact.

 Those who aren't panicking took the necessary steps to prepare for these events ahead of time.
 Learning how to start the process of prepping for beginners without all the overwhelm and confusion.

-In this article we detail how you can begin the process of preparing as a beginner.
+In this article we detail how you can begin the process of prepping for beginners.